bolcom/unFTP/README.md

 The special placeholders `{USER}` and `{PASS}` are replaced by the (clear-text) credentials provided by the user in the request url and body.

 The response body is parsed as JSON.
-From here, an RFC6901 selector specified via `--auth-rest-selector` can be used to extract a value.
+From here, a [JSON Pointer (RFC6901)](https://tools.ietf.org/html/rfc6901) compliant selector specified via `--auth-rest-selector` can be used to extract a value.
 For more info and examples, consult `serde_json`'s [manual](https://docs.serde.rs/serde_json/value/enum.Value.html#method.pointer).

 The extracted value is matched against a regular expression specified via `--auth-rest-regex`.
 See [their documentation](https://crates.io/crates/regex) for more details.